Kalpabiswa: Notable books

+Notable translations

+Kalpabiswa has published Bengali translations of notable authors like Jules Verne, Herbert George Wells, Howard Phillips Lovecraft, Ray Bradbury, Arthur C. Clarke and many more classic science fiction masters.
+They have also translated more contemporary authors like Philip K. Dick, Elizabeth Bear and Cixin Liu.

 Aschorjyo and Bismoy Science fiction awards

 From 2023, Kalpabiswa Publication and Pratisruti are sponsoring the only science fiction awards in Bengali.
 The Aschorjyo award, given for considerable contribution to Kalpabigyan is given by Kalpabiswa.
 The Bismoy science fiction award is given to the best newcomer in the field of Kalpabigyan by Pratisruti.